 Most OCA partner colleges have moved to online lectures, but few are proficient.
 They need help to provide comprehensive online learning experiences.

-Leading partner colleges throughout the Pacific, Asia, Middle East and Africa will soon come under enormous stress, far worse than anything we have seen in China, Italy, Spain, or what we’re about to see in the USA.
+Leading partner colleges throughout the Pacific, Asia, Middle East and Africa are under enormous stress, potentially worse than anything we have seen in China, Italy, Spain, or the USA.
 If wealthier countries lose hundreds of thousands of lives, it is not unrealistic to expect far greater devastation in developing world countries.
 The cramped conditions in slums and the low capacity of hospitals are indicators of how the crisis will proceed.

 This is essential - The training institutions for Christian leaders must continue.